 The COVID-19 outbreak has highlighted the extent to which society depends upon essential workers, with health and social care workers in particular playing a critical role in pulling us through the crisis.

-Across June and July, the PrOPEL Hub, in partnership with the Healthcare People Management Association, will be running a series of free events drawing on evidence gathered before and during the pandemic to explore the implications of Covid-19 for employment relations in the Health & Social Care sector across the 4 UK nations.
+In partnership with the Healthcare People Management Association, we have developed a “Spotlight on Health & Social Care” video series which draws on evidence gathered before and during the pandemic to explore the implications of Covid-19 for employment relations in the sector across the 4 UK nations.

 Employee Engagement and Productivity in the National Health Service in England

 The links between employee experience and individual and organisational performance have been well documented.
 However, how does this translate to a healthcare setting?
-How does employee engagement impact patient outcomes such as patient satisfaction, patient mortality and infection rates?
-What are the implications for people management in the healthcare sector?
+How does employee engagement impact patient outcomes such as patient satisfaction, mortality and infection rates?

-At this webinar, Christian van Stolk, Executive Vice President at RAND Europe will explore how staff engagement is linked with both individual outcomes – such as rates of absenteeism or presenteeism – and patient and organisational outcomes such as better quality of care and financial performance.
+Christian van Stolk, Executive Vice President at RAND Europe joins Professor Colin Lindsay, Director of the PrOPEL Hub, to explore how staff engagement is linked with both individual outcomes – such as rates of absenteeism or presenteeism – and patient and organisational outcomes such as better quality of care and financial performance.

 Understanding Human Capital amongst Social Care Employees

-At this webinar, Dr Martin McCracken, Research Director at Ulster University Business School and Dr Denise Currie, Senior Lecturer at Queens University Belfast, will explore what the evidence tells us and consider implications for policymakers and practitioners.
+Dr Martin McCracken, Research Director at Ulster University Business School and Dr Denise Currie, Senior Lecturer at Queens University Belfast explore what the evidence tells us and consider implications for policymakers and practitioners.

 Wellbeing, Working Life and Coping Strategies during COVID-19– Experiences of Health and Social Care Workers